adi518/vue-stepper/README.md

 },

 /**
- * Sync state with storage?
+ * Whether to sync state with storage.
  * @type {Boolean}
  */
 persist: {